bratchenko/node-cluster-manager/README.md

   clusterManager("./app.js");
 ```

-This will run 1 worker per CPU executing app.js.
+This example will run 1 worker per CPU executing app.js script.

-If you send SIGHUP to cluster process, it will gracefully restart workers one by one.
+If you send SIGHUP to cluster process, it gracefully restarts workers one by one.

 ```bash
   kill -HUP <cluster script pid>
 ```

-Reloading stops if newly loaded worker exits with error.
+Reload stops if newly loaded worker exits with error.
 In that case previously started workers continue running and nothing bad happens.
-Worker is considered successfully started when it starts listening (worker 'listening' event) or when it runs without error for some time (defaults to 5 seconds).
+Worker is considered successfully started when it begins listening (fires 'listening' event) or when it runs without error for some time (defaults to 5 seconds).
 You can change this time in config.

 Advanced usage
 --------------